 If you’re interested in Camp Hosting Jobs, then lucky you!
 You’re in the right place!

 Let’s get started and get you the information you need to learn how to become a campground host so you can lower your camping fees and do more traveling in the near future in your RV!

 A Camp Host (or campground host) is an RVer who lives on-site and provides services to the campground’s guests to ensure they have an enjoyable stay.
-A big part of the workamping community, camp hosting is actually the very first workamping job!
+A big part of the workamping community, camp hosting was actually the very first workamping job!